yvg/yvg.github.io/blog/src/md/drafts/ai_productivity_multiplier_dysfunction_amplifier.md

 So where does this leave you?

 If your team doesn't trust each other, AI won't fix it.
 If your codebase is a tangled mess, AI will make it worse.
 AI is a multiplier.
-Fix the fundamentals first.
+Review the fundamentals first.

 But if you've got the basics right, AI can accelerate everything.
 Boilerplate, research, refactoring, even wireframing.
 The gains are real.